 Being a small town, Gardner - South Wilmington does not have a public transit system used by locals to get to and from work.

-In terms of college education, the citizens of Gardner - South Wilmington rank slightly lower than the national average.
-15.77% of adults 25 and older in Gardner - South Wilmington have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.
+The citizens of Gardner - South Wilmington are slightly less educated than the national average of 21.84% for the average city or town: 15.77% of adults in Gardner - South Wilmington have a bachelor's degree or advanced degree

 The per capita income in Gardner - South Wilmington in 2022 was $35,876, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $143,504 for a family of four.
 However, Gardner - South Wilmington contains both very wealthy and poor people as well.